ec965/MCutie/backend/README.md

 ### `/mqtt/s`
 Subscribe to a new topic.
+* 400: bad payload
+* 400: subscription already exists
+* 502: mqtt client failed to subscribe
+* 500: failed to add data to database
-Request body should be in the format:
+Request body should be in the format
 ```json
 {
     "topic" : "<TOPIC>",